FINALZ-27980/Arcade-Game-Exract-Files/README.md

 If You Wanna To Convert And Fix It To FBX(Cuz Hand Part Has Shifted), Plz Use Deep Exploration Convert To .fbx First, Then Import To Blender To Fix.

 Tip: Should T-Pose Then Import To Blender.
+And Separate...
+A Weapon + A Character.

 <p align="center">
     <img src="https://raw.githubusercontent.com/FINALZ-27980/Arcade-Game-Exract-Files/refs/heads/main/Issues/1.png" alt="Screenshot">